piscibus/notifly/README.md

 }
 ```
 A Notification usually has an icon, the icon is represented by an array in the JSON response.
 To customize a
- notification icon, you need to create an icon class, and register this icon class in the configuration file `configs
+ notification icon, you need to create an icon class, and register this icon class in the configuration file `configs/notifly.php`.
- /notifly.php`.
 To generate an icon class run the `notifly:make:icon` Artisan command.

  `php artisan notifly:make:icon CommentNotificationIcon`